-- 12.6.1 The Company, through its Funds, may invest in instruments which are subject to leverage from time to time.
-Under the UK AIFM Rules, the ACD must: - (a) set a maximum level of leveraging which it may employ on behalf of the Company; and - (b) where the leverage arrangement allows the right to reuse collateral or the granting of a guarantee, set out the extent of that right or guarantee. - 12.6.2 The maximum level of leverage for each of the Funds expressed as a ratio of the Fund and its total exposure to its Net Asset Value current ratio under the gross method is: 400%.
+- 12.6.1 The Company may invest in instruments which are subject to leverage from time to time.
+Under the AIFMD Rules, the ACD must: - (a) set a maximum level of leveraging which it may employ on behalf of the Company; and - (b) where the leverage arrangement allows the right to reuse collateral or the granting of a guarantee, set out the extent of that right or guarantee. - 12.6.2 The maximum level of leverage for the Company expressed as a ratio of the Company's total exposure to its Net Asset Value current ratio under the gross method is: 200%.

-Under the gross method, the exposure of the Fund is calculated as follows:
+Under the gross method, the exposure of the Company is calculated as follows:

-(a) the value of any cash and cash equivalents which are highly liquid investments held in the base currency of the Fund that are readily convertible to an amount of cash, subject to an insignificant risk of change in value and which provide a return no greater than the rate of a three month high quality government bond is excluded:
+(a) the value of any cash and cash equivalents which are highly liquid investments held in the base currency of the Company that are readily convertible to an amount of cash, subject to an insignificant risk of change in value and which

-- (b) derivative instruments are converted (using certain specified conversion methodologies) into the equivalent position in their underlying assets; - cash borrowings that remain in cash or cash equivalents and where the amounts payable are known are excluded; - exposures resulting from the reinvestment of cash borrowings, expressed as the higher of the market value of the investment realised or the total amount of cash borrowed are included; and - (e) positions within repurchase or reverse repurchase transactions and securities lending or borrowing or other similar arrangements are included. - 12.6.3 The maximum level of leverage for each Fund expressed as a ratio of the Fund and its total exposure to its Net Asset Value current ratio under the commitment method is: 200%.
+- provide a return no greater than the rate of a three month high quality government bond is excluded; - (b) derivative instruments are converted (using certain specified conversion methodologies) into the equivalent position in their underlying assets; - (c) cash borrowings that remain in cash or cash equivalents and where the amounts payable are known are excluded; - exposures resulting from the reinvestment of cash borrowings, expressed as the higher of the market value of the investment realised or the total amount of cash borrowed are included; and - (e) positions within repurchase or reverse repurchase transactions and securities lending or borrowing or other similar arrangements are included. - 12.6.3 The maximum level of leverage for the Company expressed as a ratio of the Company's total exposure to its Net Asset Value current ratio under the commitment method is: 200%.

-Under the commitment method, the exposure of the Fund is calculated as follows:
+Under the commitment method, the exposure of the Company is calculated as follows:

-- (a) derivative instruments are converted (using certain specified conversion methodologies) into the equivalent position in their underlying assets; - (b) netting and hedging arrangements are applied, subject to specified conditions; - (c) the exposure created through the reinvestment of borrowings where such reinvestment increases the exposure of the Fund is calculated; and - (d) derivative instruments used for currency hedging purposes are excluded.
+- (a) derivative instruments are converted (using certain specified conversion methodologies) into the equivalent position in their underlying assets; - (b) netting and hedging arrangements are applied, subject to specified conditions; - (c) the exposure created through the reinvestment of borrowings where such reinvestment increases the exposure of the Company is calculated; and - (d) derivative instruments used for currency hedging purposes are excluded.